1:1 Technology at Mesa Public Schools

 In August 2015, all students at Skyline High School were given the opportunity to use a district-issued laptop computer at school and at home.
 Students check out a Lenovo ThinkPad Yoga 11e device at the beginning of the year and return them at the end of the year.
 Students are able to use the laptops for work in class, homework and research.

 In January 2016, Westwood High School students joined the 1:1 initiative program, followed by Dobson and Red Mountain high schools in August 2016.
-Mesa and Mountain View high schools will complete the rollout in August 2017.
+Mesa and Mountain View high schools completed the rollout in August 2017.

 Secondary math class technology